bsrvasulu/patternRecognitionCNNModel/README.md

 # Pattern Recognition CNN Model
 Many Hi-Tech or semiconductor industry classifying defects patterns and as well as location of defects are important to identify which resource/equipment causing these defects.
 Keeping this in mind Pattern recognition CNN models classify different shapes and as well as predicts where these shapes occurred.
 This problem divided into 2 steps.
-* Classify the shapes
+* Classify shapes
-* Predicts the points
+* Predicts points

 Here is the overall process:
 * Generate synthetic image data of various images